Human branding: Protests

 In symbolic solidarity with Calf 269, protesters in Israel subjected themselves to branding on World Farm Animals Day (Gandhi's birthday): October 2, 2012.
-This act was emulated by others in England and the Czech Republic.
+This act was emulated by others in England and Czechia.
 An English protester who was interviewed justified the extremism as a reaction to the extreme cruelty perpetrated by the dairy industry such as shooting calves at birth.